-After ending the previous session mixed, stocks are likely to move to the upside in early trading on Thursday.
-The major index futures are currently pointing to a modestly higher open for the markets, with the Dow futures up by 24 points.
+After closing mixed in each of the two previous sessions, stocks are likely to come under pressure in early trading on Thursday.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 139 points.

 Early indications suggest that Wall Street stocks may open Thursday's session on a weaker note, as the Bank of Japan defied expectations and held fire even amid muted growth and inflation prospects.
 The yen surged in reaction to the decision and sent Japanese stocks down over 3 percent.
 The rest of Asian...

 While stocks largely recovered from an early move to the downside, the tech-heavy Nasdaq remained stuck in negative territory.
 The Dow and the S&P 500 managed to finish the session moderately higher.